 In this free 25-minute webinar, The Girl in the Hard Hat guides you through the submittals process, common mistakes to avoid, and how they affect your payments.

 If the submittal is rejected, the process starts over again from scratch.
 If a submittal is approved with revisions, the preparer typically doesn’t need to start over completely.
-Rather they can proceed as shown, or begin the work while making changes indicated on the returned submittal.
+Instead, they can proceed as shown, or begin the work while making changes indicated on the returned submittal.

 When everyone has reviewed it and the submittal is approved, it passes back to the contractor and the work may proceed.